 Example Mock-Up

-I’ve created an example label to demonstrate the key aspect of informing consumers.
-It’s formatted to work on both box packaging as well as digital displays, so both online and retail customers can be informed about their purchase.
+I’ve created an example label to demonstrate the key aspects of informing consumers.
+Its formatted to work on both box packaging as well as digital displays, so both online and retail customers can be informed about their purchase.

 Image 2.
 Example mockup of a consumer-friendly security mindful label.